 Blepharoplasty can be performed on the upper eyelids, lower eyelids, or both.
 The procedure involves making incisions in the crease of the upper eyelid and right beneath the lashes or behind the lower eyelid.
 After making the incisions, the surgeon will use glue or sutures to carefully piece back your skin.
 In some cases, CO2 lasers may be used for resurfacing skin (to reduce wrinkles) and added incisions to elevate the eyebrows may be needed.
 Eyelid surgery typically takes between 1-2 hours to complete and can be performed in Dr. Shaw’s modern office with a minimum amount of downtime.
 Scarring is minimal as the skin of the eyelid heals exceptionally quickly.

 Following your procedure, you may experience swelling and soreness for 5-7 days.
 After that time, you should be able to resume your normal activities.
 While your eyes heal, topical antibiotic ointment should be applied to avoid infections.
 Applying cold packs and warm compresses to the eyes can help reduce swelling and speed up recovery.
 While mild discomfort is common, prescription medication is rarely needed for pain management and a standard non-prescription pain reliever should help.
 You can expect to see full results in several weeks following the surgery.

 Eyelid surgery can go a long way in improving your look and decreasing the impact of allergic symptoms.
-Travis Shaw, MD is a skilled medical professional dedicated to improving the health and well-being of the Richmond community.
+Travis Shaw, MD is a skilled medical professional dedicated to improving the health and well-being of the Richmond and Midlothian communities.
 Make an appointment today by calling/texting (804) 775-4559 or submitting your information via the form below.